Emik03/wawa/README.md

 3. Wait for Unity to reload, a new tab should appear called `wawa`.

-4. Hover over it, and download additional components as needed under `Updater`.
+4. Hover over it, and download additional components as needed under `Update`.

 ## Libraries